 Edinburgh’s varied architecture and stunning location has made it a popular choice location for film makers over the years.
 Its cobbled streets, iconic Edinburgh Castle and choice of two extinct volcanoes make it a spectacular setting.
+There are also an array of numerous other famous landmarks in Edinburgh that have made it onto a film set.

 Movie making in Edinburgh began as early as 1935 when the director Alfred Hitchcock chose the iconic Forth Bridge as one of the scenes in his adaptation of John Buchan’s adventure novel The 39 Steps.
 Diplomat Richard Hannay flees to Scotland to escape the police and to complete the spy's mission and flees over the Forth Bridge.
 Cornered by the police on the Flying Scotsman train, he jumps from the train and hides on the bridge.
 The use of the bridge in the film is an artistic licence, as the bridge is not on the route of the Flying Scotsman!